Apply for student membership to join our Venture Lab community and gain access the studios, labs, team rooms, and more at Tangen Hall.

 When approved, your Venture Lab membership benefits include:

-• Access to the Spaces app to reserve rooms available to Venture Lab members in Tangen Hall on Floors 1 through 3
+- Access to the Spaces app to reserve rooms available to Venture Lab members in Tangen Hall on Floors 1 through 4 and 7

 How long does it take to process my Venture Lab membership application?

-Venture Lab Membership benefits are processed within 3 days of application submission, excluding building access and room reservation.
-Building access to Tangen Hall and the ability to reserve rooms are processed on the 15th and 30th of each month and access is granted within 2 business days.
+Venture Lab Membership benefits are processed within 3 days of application submission.
+Building access to Tangen Hall and the ability to reserve rooms via the Spaces App are granted within 15 business days of membership approval.

 Which departments and centers are located in Tangen? i.e., who can I visit?

-Tangen Hall houses Venture Lab which is a partnership by the Wharton School, Penn Engineering, and the Stuart Weitzman School of Design to consolidate Penn’s startup ecosystem and to provide experiential learning to all Penn students.
+Tangen Hall houses Venture Lab which is a partnership by the Wharton School and Penn Engineering to consolidate Penn’s startup ecosystem and to provide experiential learning to all Penn students.

-Other organizations located in Tangen Hall include the Integrated Product Design master’s level program, the Jay H. Baker Retail Center, the Harris Family Alternative Investments Program, the Stevens Center for Innovation in Finance, and Wharton Computing and Information Technology.
+Other organizations located in Tangen Hall include the Integrated Product Design master’s level program, the Jay H. Baker Retail Center and Wharton Computing and Information Technology.

 What spaces can I use without a reservation, training, or supervision?

-For Fall 2021, during business hours, Floors 1 to 4 are accessible to all visitors inside Tangen.
+During business hours, Floors 1 to 4 and 7 are accessible to all visitors inside Tangen.
 Unrestricted spaces include:

 What spaces require a reservation, training, or supervision?
 How do I reserve team rooms, video-conferencing rooms, or get access to the Studios and Labs?